-Parents/Guardians may exempt their children from participation in a school uniform program.
-Students shall not be penalized academically, otherwise discriminated against or denied attendance to school if their parents/guardians choose not to comply with the school uniform policy.
-A student exempted from participation in a school uniform dress program must comply with the Dress and Grooming Code in the school's safety plan.
+Parents/Guardians may opt their children out from participation in a school uniform program.
+Students shall not be penalized academically, otherwise discriminated against or denied attendance to school if their parents/guardians choose to opt out of the school uniform program.
+A student exempted from participation in a school uniform dress program must comply with the site specific dress code in the school's safety plan.

 Parental notification is required at least six (6) months before implementing a School-Wide Uniform Policy.
+(E.C.
+35183(d))

 The Superintendent or designee shall ensure that resources are identified to assist economically disadvantaged students in obtaining uniforms.
-(Educational Code 35183)